otrack/cloud-computing-infrastructures/localfirst/README.md

 For this, you decide to write a local-first application that permits the party participants to collaboratively submit proposals of activities.
 Participants can also upvote or downvote proposals.

+In the first part of this practical, we get familiar with the technologies used.
+The second part is about coding the web application.

 ## 1. First steps

 To write the application, we will use the [Yjs](https://github.com/yjs/yjs) library.